knowmetools/km-deployment/README.md

 terraform apply tfplan
 ```

+## Architecture

+There are two main components that are provisioned in this repository.
+The first
+is the infrastructure for the application itself.
+This includes components such
+as the ECS cluster running the API or the CloudFront distribution that serves
+the web app.
+The second component that is provisioned is the continuous
+integration and deployment pipeline responsible for deploying changes pushed to
+the source repositories into staging and then production.

+### Application

+Architecturally, the application is currently split into two pieces, the API and
+web application, each of which are stored in separate source repositories.

+#### API

+[Source Repository][know-me-api]

+The core of the API is the ECS service running the web servers that process
+incoming requests.
+Data is persisted in an RDS instance and user-uploaded files
+are stored in an S3 bucket.

+Outside the synchronous environment of the web servers, we also have a lambda
+function triggered periodically that runs a new ECS task that performs
+background jobs such as updating subscription statuses or cleaning up unneeded
+records.

+#### Web Application

+[Source Repository][know-me-web-app]

+The web application is simply a set of static HTML and JavaScript files that are
+built and deployed to an S3 bucket that is served through a CloudFront
+distribution.

+### Deployment

+Our deployment process is responsible for watching all source repositories for
+changes, building new versions, and then promoting those builds from the staging
+to production environment.

+The overall pipeline looks like:

+1. Pull source files for API and web application.
+2. Build API and web application.
+3. Deploy built versions to staging environment.
+4. Deploy built versions to production environment.

+#### Building Application Versions

+We have two CodeBuild projects set up, one for the API and one for the web
+application.

+The API build process is responsible for building the Docker image used to run
+the API's web servers, database migration tasks, and background jobs.

+The web application build process compiles the app into static files that are
+then output from the build in an archive file.

+#### Deploying a Version

+To deploy the API, we use CodeDeploy's integration with ECS to perform a
+blue/green deployment.
+Using the Docker image version output by the API build
+step, we can deploy a new set of web servers with the updated image.
+Prior to
+the new web servers being deployed, we use a Lambda function to run the
+migration tasks necessary before the new API version can be run.

+The deployment of the web application is much simpler as we use CodePipeline's
+integration with S3 to simply deploy the static files output by the web
+application's build step.

+The same process is used to deploy to the staging and production environments
+with the only difference being the resources that are targeted.

+## Design Decisions and Quirks

+Here we hope to explain some of the rationale behind the design decisions made
+in this repository.

+### Pipeline from Staging to Production

+Hopefully the benefits of a single pipeline that handles building a new
+application version and then promoting it from the staging to production
+environment are clear, but we will also explain one of the major reasons that
+influenced our decision to do this.

+In the past we have had a manually run deployment process required when
+releasing a new application version.
+Even though the process itself was
+automated (through a mix of Terraform and Ansible) we discovered that there was
+a fairly high burden to actually starting the process due to the abundance of
+configuration information that had to be provided.
+An example of this type of
+information is any third-party service credentials.
+Any time we launched a
+build, we would have to have that information on hand.

+This led to a practice where small changes were not immediately deployed because
+the time-cost of running a deployment outweighed the benefit of the change.

+Hopefully our new pipeline changes that.
+While the configuration information
+still has to be passed in when we provision the infrastructure in this
+repository, we no longer need it when deploying an application version.
+Since
+the application changes much more frequently than the configuration contained
+here, hopefully this will save a lot of developer/engineer time.

+### Lambda Function for Database Migrations

+In nearly any application interacting with a SQL database, the deployment
+process must consider how to migrate the database in order to be compatible with
+the new application version.

+The trouble in our case is that it is rather difficult to gain access to the
+Docker image version of the API that is being deployed.
+The only location in the
+CodeDeploy process where we get to insert custom code is through lambda
+functions that are [invoked as hooks][codedeploy-ecs-hooks].

+The next challenge we have to tackle is how to get the version of the Docker
+image we want to run the migrations from when the only information provided to
+the hook is the ID of the deployment.
+The
+[source code of the migration Lambda][lambda-migration] shows how that is done.
+Finally we launch a modified version of the ECS task for the API web servers
+being deployed that has its command overridden to run the migrations.

+The last piece of the puzzle is how to handle the asynchronous nature of the
+database migration.
+Since the Lambda function mentioned above only starts the
+migration task, we don't know if it has finished by the time the new web servers
+have been provisioned.
+[This article][ecs-database-migration] describes a shift
+in thinking that helps to understand how to deal with this type of task within
+the context of an ECS environment.
+Specifically, we use the health check
+mentioned in the article to prevent any web servers running the new application
+version from receiving traffic before the associated migrations are run.

+### API Background Job Invocation

+Since our background jobs are run on ECS, they seem like a perfect candidate for
+ECS' scheduled tasks.
+However, our deployment method complicates things in that
+we do not have a specific task definition to run because new task definitions
+are constantly created by our deployment process.

+To solve this, we use a CloudWatch periodic event to trigger a Lambda function
+that looks at the API service and pulls the Docker image being used by the API
+and runs the background jobs on that image.

+### Building the Web Application Twice

+If we inspect the CodePipeline responsible for deployments, we can see that we
+actually build the web application twice; once for staging and once for
+production.
+This is because the API that the application interacts with is
+baked in at build time, so we have to build a version for each environment.

 ## Migrations Involving the Database or Media Files

 The only part of our infrastructure that requires special care to replace is our